-A subdural effusion is a collection of fluid beneath the outer lining of the brain.
+A subdural effusion is a collection of fluid trapped between the surface of the brain and the outer lining of the brain (the dura matter).
 If this fluid becomes infected, the condition is called a subdural empyema.

 A subdural effusion is a rare complication of bacterial meningitis.
 Subdural effusion is more common in infants and in persons who have meningitis caused by Haemophilus influenzae.

 The doctor or nurse will examine you.
 Tests include:

 Surgery to drain the effusion is often necessary.
 Rarely, a permanent drainage device (shunt) is needed to drain fluid.
 Antibiotics may need to be given through a vein.

 Full recovery from a subdural effusion is expected.
 If neurological problems continue, they are generally due to the meningitis, not the effusion.
 Long-term use of antibiotics is usually not necessary.